-normal safety precautions in Samoa.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for information on local travelling conditions.
+Exercise normal safety precautions in Samoa.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local conditions.

 Travel Smart for general advice for all travellers.

 Entry and exit

 If you'll be visiting Samoa for less than 60 days, you won't need a visa if:

 - you have a return or onward ticket, and